University of Oklahoma, B.A. Anthropology

 Archaeologist

-Originally from Weatherford, Oklahoma, Jeremy attended undergraduate studies in anthropology at the University of Oklahoma and took up the mantle of the “uppity” undergraduate who dared to fill one of the graduate assistant positions on the 2004 summer fieldschool at the Bryson-Paddock Site, a contact period Wichita village in northern Oklahoma.
-That same summer Jeremy also worked on his first cemetery relocation, a small, late 19th century cemetery in Manhattan, Kansas.
+Originally from Weatherford, Oklahoma, Jeremy attended undergraduate studies in anthropology at the University of Oklahoma and took up the mantle of the “uppity” undergraduate who dared to fill one of the graduate assistant positions on the 2004 summer field school at the Bryson-Paddock Site, a contact period Wichita village in northern Oklahoma.
+That same summer, Jeremy also worked on his first cemetery relocation, a small, late nineteenth-century cemetery in Manhattan, Kansas.
 Jeremy took the reins on this project, conducting most of the archival research, as well as the artifact and osteological analyses.
-Subsequent years saw Jeremy moving to Fayetteville, Arkansas, to obtain his M.A. from the University of Arkansas where he obtained experience with archaeological geophysical surveying and data interpretion, and continued to pursue his interest in historic mortuary material culture.
-Following Arkansas, Jeremy moved to the University of Florida to work on his Ph.D.
-While at UF, Jeremy enjoyed teaching courses on a number of anthropological topics, and pursuing research focused largely on bioarchaeological and archaeoparasitological analyses of health and well-being in historic mortuary samples.
+Subsequent years saw Jeremy moving to Fayetteville, Arkansas, to obtain his master’s in anthropology from the University of Arkansas, where he obtained experience with archaeological geophysical surveying and data interpretation.
+He continued to pursue his interest in historic mortuary material culture.
+Following Arkansas, Jeremy moved to the University of Florida to work on his PhD While at UF, Jeremy enjoyed teaching courses on a number of anthropological topics and pursuing research mainly focused on bioarchaeological and archaeoparasitological analyses of health and well-being in historic mortuary samples.

-Jeremy’s activities outside of archaeology include hiking, cooking, and spending time with his two kids and his wife Li.
+Jeremy’s activities outside of archaeology include hiking, cooking, and spending time with his two kids and wife, Li.
 Jeremy is an avid gardener and is interested in learning about and trying to grow medicinal and wild edible plants.
-He is also a collector of many things, including books (to his wife’s dismay) and swords (even though his mother questions the use of such a collection given the low frequency of sword fights on the streets today).
+He is also a collector of many things, including rocks, books, foreign coins, and various types of historical weaponry.